Use RSS and Kindle to Read News

 Use Kindle (Or Other E-Readers) Instead of Phone or Computer

 I got a Kindle after I graduated from university.
 I find it’s the most useful thing I’ve bought in that price range.
 I read much more books because of it.
 It’s so easy to take so I usually read it during commute.
-(My readings dropped a lot after I started working from home).
-And the screen likes paper so it doesn’t hurt my eyes.
-Some people may find low fresh rate E-Ink display is hard too use, but it’s perfect for book reading.
-And just because of that, I can focus on reading instead of watching videos or play games.
+(My reading dropped a lot after I started working from home).
+And the screen is like paper so it doesn’t hurt my eyes.
+Some people may find low refresh rate E-Ink display is hard to use, but it’s perfect for book reading.
+And just because of that, I can focus on reading instead of watching videos or playing games.

 After I started reading news on Kindle, I find I can read more carefully and completely.
 Though I spent much less time on reading news, I don’t feel I missed anything.
-Maybe the only things I missed are the rumors without fact check and click-bias content.
+Maybe the only things I missed are the rumors without fact checking and click-bait content.
 I feel I’m still connected to the world, but with a much more peaceful mind.